Who is Wanjiru?

 So one night, after I put the baby to bed, I sat at my computer.

 I started off with a page, then two, then five.
 More conversations.
 Then an invitation to present my ideas at a brown bag at the Global Fund for Women.
 I was shocked that the room was packed and thats when I knew I was on to something.
 Over lunch after the presentation my friend Natalie convinced me to hurry up and write a book.

-The final goal: something short, sweet, and to the point.
+The final goal was to be something short, sweet, and to the point.
 A quick non-academic read.
-Then I’ll go back to working on my dissertation and turning it into a book.
+Then I’d go back to working on turning my dissertation into a book.
 That, after all, is what professors at my stage in their careers are supposed

 Problem is, I HATE WRITING. writing my dissertation was the most lonely, painful, and isolating experience of my life.
 And it took forever!
 (3 years to be exact!
 (O.k.
-I spend the first two years dreading the prospect then mostly wrote in the last year))
+I spent the first two years dreading the prospect then wrote most of the dissertation in the last year))

-Still, I can’t imagine putting myself through the same misery again.
+Still, I couldn’t imagine putting myself through the same misery again.
 Hence this blog.

-This blog is just a crutch to get me through the book writing process.
-For me writing needs to be an interactive process.
+This blog was envisioned as just a crutch to get me through the book writing process.
+As an extrovert, writing needs to be an interactive process.
 I get and refine my ideas through conversation with others.
-So, instead of emailing my busy friends with random questions, opinions and ideas and asking for their reactions, I’ll post them all here and see if anyone reads this thing and what they have to say.
+So, instead of emailing my busy friends with random questions, opinions and ideas and asking for their reactions, I thought I’d post them all here and see if anyone reads this thing and what they have to say.
 Should be easy enough……

 But then Akili Dada continued to grow.
 Our impact on the lives of young women grew as public recognition of our work also grew.